benmvp/benmvp.com/content/posts/using-jest-mock-functions-typescript/index.md

   // replace each ID w/ the corresponding player info to
   // create a player ladder
-  const playerLader = makePlayerLadder(rawLadder, players)
+  const playerLadder = makePlayerLadder(rawLadder, players)

   return playerLadder
 }